1972 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Reverse of the 1972 Nickel

-The reverse displays Monticello, Thomas Jefferson’s estate located in Albemarle County, Virginia, which he designed himself.
+The reverse displays Monticello, Thomas Jefferson’s estate in Albemarle County, Virginia, which he designed himself.
 The building appears in the center, surrounded by a simple rim.

 Other Features of the 1972 Nickel